kristiansordal/Boids/README.md

 # Boids Simulation

-This repository will attempt to create a simulation of Boids using the SFML library for C++.
+This is an implementation of a boids simulation in C++ using the SFML library.

 ## Try it yourself!